 5. Buy Discounted Gift Cards to Save at Stores You Love

 With all those unused gift cards lying around, it was only a matter of time until someone figured out a way to get them into eager hands.
 Sites such as Card Cash, Raise, and Card Pool allow savvy shoppers to buy gift cards for up to 35% off the standard price!
 Just be sure you’ve double checked the terms and conditions prior to purchasing.

 Pro Tip: An often-overlooked way to save money on holiday gifts is purchasing an item in bulk.
 Whether purchasing a case of wine or a set of products, such as one of Sephora’s holiday gift sets, buying in bulk gives you a lower price per unit.
 Then, simply break up the products and repackage into smaller gifts or gift bags.
 Not only does buying in bulk allow you to take advantage of a better per-unit cost, but it's also a big time saver that lets you cross multiple names off your gift list in a single transaction.

-Remember, You Can Save By Staying Home or Shopping Online
+Remember, You Can Save by Staying Home or Shopping Online

 The best way to save money on Black Friday is pretty simple: Just stay home and spend time with family and friends.
-Not only to you get to avoid the crowds and chow down on great Thanksgiving leftovers, but you'll also get to enjoy the satisfied feeling of knowing your credit cards haven’t been pushed to their limit.
+Not only do you get to avoid the crowds and chow down on great Thanksgiving leftovers, but you’ll also get to enjoy the satisfied feeling of knowing your credit cards haven’t been pushed to their limit.
 After all, is saving 15% on a flat screen TV worth fighting crowds and spending hours elbow-to-elbow with strangers in line?

 If you’re dying to shop post-Thanksgiving, you can sometimes find even better prices online than you can by visiting retail locations—and it eliminates all the hassle.
 While online shopping doesn’t offer the same feeling of instant gratification, there’s also less risk of impulse buying and overspending.